This is a post I originally put up last year. I thought it was too critical. I had a change of heart and took it down.

 That wouldn’t make you a shallow person

-This was starting to look like the James show sponsored by anyone who’d write a check.
+To me, this was starting to look like the James show sponsored by anyone who’d write a check.
 How come there wasn’t any mention of childhood obesity on the travel vehicles?

 The Jamie Oliver Foundation appeared, with links to donate.
 I checked out their site.
 They’re a UK company.
 My wife is active in our son’s school here in Eagle.
 It’s a totally legit foundation.
 But once I started to dig deeper, the foundation appears to do about as much as Michelle Obama does about childhood obesity — just about nothing.